 Homeland Security Presidential Directive 12 (HSPD-12), issued by President George W. Bush on August 27, 2004, mandated the establishment of a standard for identification of Federal government employees and contractors.
 HSPD-12 requires the use of a common identification credential for both logical and physical access to federally controlled facilities and information systems.
 The Department of Commerce and National Institute of Standards and Technology (NIST) were tasked with producing a standard for secure and reliable forms of identification.
 In response, NIST published Federal Information Processing Standard Publication 201 (FIPS 201), Personal Identity Verification (PIV) of Federal Employees and Contractors, issued on February 25, 2005, and a number of special publications that provide more detail on the implementation of the standard.

-Both Federal agencies and enterprises are now implementing FIPS 201-compliant ID programs and issuing PIV cards.
+Both Federal agencies and enterprises have implemented FIPS 201-compliant ID programs and have issued PIV cards.
 The FIPS 201 PIV card is a smart card with both contact and contactless interfaces that is now being issued to all Federal employees and contractors.
-Within the next five years, GSA estimates that 12 million PIV cards will be used in the Federal Government alone, driving a significant expansion of FIPS 201 infrastructure and applications.

-As a result of non-federal issuers (NFIs) of identity cards expressing a desire to produce identity cards that can technically interoperate with Federal government PIV systems and can be trusted by Federal government relying parties, the Federal CIO Council published the guidance document, Personal Identity Verification Interoperability for Non-Federal Issuers.
+As a result of non-federal issuers (NFIs) of identity cards expressing a desire to produce identity cards that can technically interoperate with Federal government PIV systems and can be trusted by Federal government relying parties, the Federal CIO Council published the guidance document.
 A PIV interoperable (PIV-I) credential is of great value to organizations that collaborate or do business with the Federal government and have a requirement to issue interoperable identity credentials.

 The Office of National Capital Region Coordination coordinated a major initiative to develop a smart identity card system (the First Responder Authentication Credential) for emergency responders.
 These smart cards would allow first responders from across the region the ability to quickly and easily access government buildings and reservations in the event of a terrorist attack or other disaster.
 The initiative is designed to remedy access problems such as those encountered by state and local emergency officials responding to the 9/11 attack on the Pentagon.